prolic/HumusAmqp/docs/articles/exchanges.rst

 Publishing In Multi-threaded Environments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When using Humus AMQP Module in multi-threaded environments, the rule of thumb is:
+When using HumusAmqp in multi-threaded environments, the rule of thumb is:
 avoid sharing channels across threads.

 In other words, publishers in your application that publish from